 Toyota built the Voxy and the Noah on the same platform, so they offer identical underpinnings and suspension.
 Each offers responsive acceleration made even more surprising when you consider the engine is paired to a CVT.
 In some cases, an MPV is too tall or too narrow, creating undesirable body roll.
 This is not an issue with either the Voxy or the Noah.
 Each responds solidly in turns and while cornering.
 Overall, both minivans offer drivers the feeling of being in a spacious sedan more than being in a minivan.

 One of the challenges many drivers face is needing low-end torque when entering traffic.
 Both the Toyota Voxy and the Toyota Noah offer full torque early in the curve for great low-speed acceleration.
 Each also offers the intriguing swiveling second row seating feature to emphasise their concentration on families.
 Further accentuating the family focus of these MPVs is the great fuel economy that they offer.
 Perhaps, the best feature of both MPVs is their driver-centric control layout.
 This allows the driver to focus on the road ahead, making them excellent choices for family safety.

 Toyota Voxy vs. Toyota Noah: Verdict

-When faced with two MPVs that are so well designed and affordable, your decision would normally come down to brand loyalty.
-That ”easy-out” doesn’t exist here—the two MPVs are complete equals.
-We found no significant differences between the Noah and Voxy.
+When faced with two used minivans that are so well designed and affordable, your decision would normally come down to brand loyalty.
+That ”easy-out” doesn’t exist here—the two MPVs are almost complete equals.
+We found no significant differences between the Noah and Voxy, however the specifications and features of each model vary slightly.
 We hope that we have provided you with the information that you need to make a well informed buying decision.
 If you would like to see how the Noah stands up to its main competitor, you can read our car comparison of the Toyota Noah vs. the Nissan Serena.

 This article is written by BE FORWARD Supporters ID 27138 John Banda in Malawi.
 What is BE FORWARD Supporters?
 Click here to join!